 6. Follow a “sleep” diet.

-If you’re following the Save Our Bones Program, your bones have plenty of bone-building nutrients that nourish them while you sleep.
+If you're following the Osteoporosis Reversal Program, your bones have plenty of bone-building nutrients that nourish them while you sleep.
 So you have one more sleep-friendly bonus: peace of mind.

 Wishing you a good night's sleep and healthy bones!